(39th Pennsylvania Volunteer Infantry Regiment)

 2d Bull Run

-See more on the 10th Pennsylvania Reserves in the Civil War
+See more on the history of the 10th Pennsylvania Reserves in the Civil War